Intro to Rock Climbing and Via Ferrata in Spain

 This trip has been rated as Moderate

 You won't need any previous via ferrata experience, just a sense of adventure and good levels of endurance to keep pushing.
 Needless to say, this trip is not suitable for anyone with a fear of heights or who is uncomfortable being on exposed terrain.
-On the via ferratas, there is one guide for every three customers.
+On the via ferratas, there is one guide for every five customers.

 What if i need to skip an activity?

 If you need to skip any part of this trip you are welcome to do so, however alternative activities are not available.
-You can enjoy some downtime at the pensión if you choose to skip any part out.
+You can enjoy some downtime at the pension if you choose to skip any part out.

 What will I need to carry?